People

 Thesis title: Understanding and engineering cis-regulatory functions in Arabidopsis thaliana.

 Sam’s PhD research investigated the function of cis-regulatory elements in plants, focusing on promoters in a nitrate-responsive gene regulatory circuit.
-He contributed to new techniques for assessing protein-DNA interactions and elucidating plant gene circuits [preprint].
-Sam completed a professional internship placement (PIPS) with the Open Bioeconomy Lab and is now a bioinformatician at Macomics, Cambridge.
+He contributed to new techniques for assessing protein-DNA interactions and elucidating plant genetic circuits.
+Sam also completed an internship with the Open Bioeconomy Lab in Ghana.
+Heis now a Data Scientist at Macomics, Cambridge.

 Postdoctoral Scientist

 Yaomin led the computational design of minimal synthetic regulatory elements for plants.
-He also developed techniques for assessing protein-DNA interactions and contributed to a manuscript on regulatory architecture in nitrate-responsive plant gene circuits.
+He also developed techniques for assessing protein-DNA interactions and contributed to our work on nitrate-responsive plant gene circuits.
 Yaomin left the lab in 2023 to take up a position as the Head of Research and Development at Ningbo J&S Botanics.

 Intern

 Rachel was an intern who joined the lab via the Massachusetts Institute of Technology (MIT) MISTI program.
 She completed her BSc in Biology with a microfluidic engineering certificate, and joined the lab to learn more about plant synthetic biology.
-She worked on characterising a cytochrome p450 and contributed to our work on nitrate-responsive plant gene circuits.
+She contributed to our work on nitrate-responsive plant gene circuits.
 She is now a PhD student at MIT.

 Postdoctoral Scientist